-Ryan Shwayder, also known as Blackguard or Luckbad, is a Game Designer at Blizzard Entertainment.
+Ryan Shwayder, also known as Blackguard or Luckbad, is a Game Designer/Community Relations Manager at 38 Studios.
 His focus in the world of online gaming is all about design and community.
 He has a blog at Nerfbat.com in which he primarily discusses design, aspects of game development, and the industry in general.
 He also runs a forum for the discussion of game design and development called the Nerfbat Forums.

 Ryan got his start in the game industry in 2001 as an intern for the little-known MMORTS Fighting Legends by Maximum Charisma Studios.
 After that, he moved on to write for the online gaming media until early 2004, when he joined Sony Online Entertainment as a Quality Assurance Analyst.
 He moved on to become a Community Relations Representative before the launch of EQII, an Apprentice Designer, and then the Community Relations Manager for EverQuest II in mid 2005.

 In late 2006, Shwayder joined 38 Studios (then Green Monster Games) to work alongside Curt Schilling, R.A.
 Salvatore, Todd McFarlane, and MMO industry veterans.
-After the untimely demise of 38 Studios, he joined Blizzard Entertainment to work on World of Warcraft as a Game Designer.
+He is currently working with his new family on an unannounced project.

 - Fighting Legends

 - EverQuest II: The Bloodline Chronicles (Adventure Pack)

 - EverQuest II: The Splitpaw Saga (Adventure Pack)

 - EverQuest II: Desert of Flames (Expansion Pack)